Maintaining Health and Wellness After the Elections [Proverbs]

 For length of days and years of life and peace they will add to you (Proverbs 3:2).

-Again, the “they” used in the previous verse is a contextual reference in chapter three of keeping God’s commandments.
+Again, the they used in the previous verse is a contextual reference in chapter three to keeping God’s commandments.
 Ephesians 6:3, which is a quote from Exodus 20:12 in the Old Testament (OT) Torah, promises long life to those who obey their parents: so that it may be well with you, and that you may live long on the earth.

 Summarily, health, joy, happiness, prosperity, and long life are all forms of blessing that Solomon says come to roost in the life of the effectual doer of the Word of God.